rendall/icebreakers/QUESTIONS.md

   * What talent would you most like to develop?
   * What team building activities would you like us to do?
   * What type of love are you searching for?
-  * What type of music do you listen to?
   * What type of people do you want to surround yourself with?
   * What type of professional environment are you seeking after you graduate?
   * What was the most embarrassing fashion trend you were part of as a kid?
   * What would be the last meal you would ever eat?
-  * What would be the most surprising scientific discovery imaginable?
   * What would managers help bring their teams in terms of organization and project management?
   * What would you name an imaginary friend?
   * What's a New Year's resolution that you had this year?
   * What's an unusual skill that someone wouldn't know you had?
   * What's one career you wish you could have had?
-  * What's one favorite holiday tradition that you'd share with others?
   * What's one food you could eat for the rest of your life?
   * What's one fun thing you'd like us to do in the next month?
   * What's one of your favorite healthy snacks to eat at night?